EwenG/badigeon/README.md

 - Install jar files to remote maven repository
 - Sign jar files
 - Package a project into a standalone bundle with a start script
+- Package a project as an uberjar file
 - Produce a custom JRE runtime using jlink
 - Package a project as a war file
 - Execute shell commands in a separate process